1j01/jspaint/README.md

 JS Paint recreates every tool and menu of MS Paint, and even [little-known features](#did-you-know), to a high degree of fidelity.

-It supports themes, additional file types, and accessibility features like Eye Gaze Mode and Speech Recognition.
+It supports themes, additional file types, and accessibility features like a Dwell Clicker and Speech Recognition.

 ![Screenshot](images/meta/main-screenshot.png)